DM885/.github/profile/README.md

 * Create a cloud project.
 * Create a cluster in Google Kubernetes Engine - GKE Standard Cluster.
 #### Organisation/repository secrets:
+* Add personal access token from any one with reading privileges for the private repositories.
+Call it `AT`
 * Add dockerhub username and accesstoken in secrets as `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`
 * Add GCP Project_ID in secrets as `GKE_PROJECT`
 * Get `GKE_SA_KEY` and add as a secret - https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-google-kubernetes-engine